-To get started you are going to need a few items. below is a list of the items you will need to create your home made holograms
+To get started you are going to need a few items, below is a list of the items you will need to create your holograms.

-First of all, holograms are created by capturing a laser light setup on special film to produce a three dimensional image.
-Why lasers?
+First of all, holograms are created by capturing a laser light setup on special film to produce a three-dimensional image.
+Why have lasers?
 Because it is pure and only one color or wavelength for you scientists out there.

 To make your homemade holograms, you’ll split your laser light into two different beams, reflect one off of an object to scatter toward the film and have the other beam directly at the film.